 For more reference, most of the camp (including all of the buildings) were more than ten feet above water level.

-I laughed and asked if I could speak to the director and tried to explain some basic spatial physics.
+I asked if I could speak to the director and tried to explain some basic spatial physics.
 I managed to convince him that evacuation was not required.
 Everyone calmed down.
 Later that night as I was sitting in an emergency room for a completely unrelated incident, camp was evacuated .
-300 kids were sent home, many of them lived more than two hours away.
+Three hundred kids were sent home, many of them lived more than two hours away.
 In the morning, the lake’s level had increased by six inches

 I share this story, because it is important to keep calm when faced with a situation that might require heroic action.

-Panicing can lead to misjudgment of the gravity of a situation.
-Panicing can create a paralysis.
-Panicing can negatively effect those around you – particularly if you’re in a leadership position.
+Panicking can lead to misjudgment of the gravity of a situation.
+Panicking can create a paralysis.
+Panicking can negatively effect those around you – particularly if you’re in a leadership position.